 Course Reporting & Analytics

 Both Teachable and Kajabi offer course reporting and analytics tools which help you track your students’ performance and progress.
-With these tools, you can track quiz scores, course completion rates, play rate, video engagement, etc.
+With these tools, you can track quiz scores, course completion rates, play rate, video engagement, sales analytics, etc.

 With Kajabi, you can get course reports and analytics at the lecture level or student level.